ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 And if you haven't already, you'll definitely need an Alchemy account to complete this tutorial.
 [Sign up for a free account](https://www.alchemy.com/).

-And if you have questions at any point feel free to reach out in the [Alchemy Discord](https://discord.gg/gWuC7zB)!
+If you have questions at any point, feel free to reach out in the [Alchemy Discord](https://discord.gg/gWuC7zB)!

 ### Hardhat vs Truffle